ntrambitas12/ESP32-MCP2515-Driver/README.md

 frame.data[0] = 0xFF;
 frame.data[1] = 0xFF;

-/* send out the message to the bus using second TX buffer and tell other devices this is a extended frame from 0x12345678. */ mcp2515.sendMessage(MCP2515::TXB1, &frame);
+/* send out the message to the bus using the second TX buffer and tell other devices this is an extended frame from 0x12345678. */ mcp2515.sendMessage(MCP2515::TXB1, &frame);
 ```